Documentation

 agent.py

-import peekr peekr.instrument() import openai response = openai.chat.completions.create( model="gpt-4o", messages=[{"role": "user", "content": "Hello"}] )
+import peekr peekr.instrument() # everything below is unchanged import openai response = openai.chat.completions.create( model="gpt-4o", messages=[{"role": "user", "content": "Hello"}] )

 Every LLM call is now traced automatically.
 Peekr writes to traces.jsonl and prints to the console.